-Montenegro: Environment NGOs Green Home and Greenpeace -The construction of the TPP second unit is the potential ecological bomb30.
-January 2014. / SEE Energy News
+Montenegro: Environment NGOs Green Home and Greenpeace -The construction of the TPP second unit is the potential ecological bomb, SEE Energy News

 The new unit of thermal power plant (TPP) in Pljevlje could cause up to 16 premature deaths per year, or 622 for 40 years, according to a survey done by the NGO Green Home in partnership with the global environmental movement Greenpeace.

 Program Director of Green Home, Jelena Marojevic Galic said that these were alarming data, and that it was appalling fact that in Montenegro so far, according the scientific method, it has not been performed either retrospective or prospective studies on the pollution impact from TPP Pljevlja on health status of residents from Pljevlje.